Kibbles/Sheetpost/README.md

 sheetpost.py get [GSheets key from URL] [Output filename]
 ```

-Note that sheetpost has no idea what format or size your files actually are, so you'll have to somehow remember what each worksheet contains.
+Note that sheetpost has no idea what format your files actually are, so you'll have to somehow remember what each sheetpost contains.

 You could use a spreadsheet to keep track of that.